garvit-exe/algorithm-visualizer/README.md

 **_Algoritm Visualizer is a web app for visualizing a bunch of different sorting algorithms Like_**

-1. Selection Sort.
+1. Selection Sort
-2. Bubble Sort.
+2. Bubble Sort
-3. Insertion Sort.
+3. Insertion Sort
-4. Merge Sort.
+4. Merge Sort
-5. Quick Sort.
+5. Quick Sort
-6. Heap Sort.
+6. Heap Sort

 With the functionality of ⏳ **_Processing Speed Control_** and 📏 **_Array Size Control_**